 Let your adventurous side run wild at Little Sahara State Park in Waynoka.
 One of the best spots for ATV riding in the Midwest, these sand dunes provide hours of entertainment as you explore over 1,600 acres of sand in a dune buggy.

-At Mutt’s Amazing Hot Dogs in Oklahoma City, the quintessential summer hot dog can be made just the way you like it.
-Top your all-beef kosher frank with everything from traditional toppings like chili, coleslaw, yellow mustard and pickle spears to more exotic offerings such as smoked gouda, truffle aioli or spicy habanero peppers.
+At Diamond Dawgs in Norman, treat yourself to quintessential summer hot dogs.
+Choose between traditional beef franks with traditional toppings like chili, coleslaw, yellow mustard and pickle spears or more exotic offerings such as Andouille sausage or hot links loaded with smoked gouda, truffle aioli or spicy habanero peppers.

 When it’s time to cool off from the inside out, head to Scoops & Grinds in Collinsville to satisfy your summer craving for ice cream.
 Top your artisan dairy treat with Ghirardelli chocolate, nuts and whatever else your imagination desires for a seriously decadent sundae.

 Walk through six acres of lush gardens filled with flowers in bloom at Lendonwood Gardens in Grove.
-Here, the sunny weather of summer invites you to stroll along paths shaded by oak trees on your way to view English terrace gardens and one of the largest rhododendron gardens in the Midwest.
+Stroll along paths shaded by oak trees on your way to view English terrace gardens and one of the largest rhododendron gardens in the Midwest.

 Oklahomans associate the summer heat with cooling off in the river, so floating the Illinois is a time-honored tradition.
 See wildlife including deer, fox, bobcats and birds as you camp, swim, play sports and fish along the waterfront.
 Feel like an explorer as you conquer the 60 miles of the Illinois River by canoe or raft.